AFathi/NotchToolkit/README.md

 $ pod install
 ```
 ### Manual
-Add the `NotchToolkit` project to your project and add `NotchToolkit` as an embedded binary of your targets.
+Drag the `NotchToolkit.xcodeproj` file into your project then add `NotchToolkit` as an embedded binary of your targets.

 ## Implement in your project
-1. `import NotchToolkit` in a UIViewController class
+1. `import NotchToolkit` in a `UIViewController` class
-2. Add `NotchToolbarDelegate` in the delegate section
+2. Add [`NotchToolbarDelegate`](https://github.com/AFathi/NotchToolkit/wiki/NotchToolbarDelegate) in the delegate section
 ```
 class ViewController: UIViewController, NotchToolbarDelegate
 ```